Christmas in Australia: Traditions in common with New Zealand

 Families traditionally gather for a Christmas Day lunch.
 Traditions include prawns, oysters, decorated hams, roast turkey, roast chicken, salads and roast vegetables.
 Christmas crackers are pulled before eating.
 More recently, as appropriate to the often hotter weather of the day, it has become popular to serve local seasonal produce such as cold meats, seafood and salad.
 Similarly, dessert also includes a mix of traditional winter Christmas food (such as plum pudding with brandy butter, fruit mince pies, and trifle) alongside local traditions such as pavlova, and fresh fruit such as berries and kiwifruit.
 Candy canes are a popular confectionery for the children's table during the Christmas period.

 Christmas by Michael Bublé re-enters the album charts every year at Christmas time until the new year, generally reaching number 1 or the top 5.
 Similarly, "All I Want for Christmas Is You" by Mariah Carey re-enters the singles charts each year until the new year.

 As Christmas falls in summer, televised Christmas specials are not a large part of Australian Christmas traditions, unlike in the United Kingdom, in which it is one of the most important days for television ratings.
 Television ratings in Australia are not taken during the summer and schedules are mostly filled with repeats of old programs or previously cancelled shows.
 Some locally produced programs have a Christmas special, though often it will be shown early December and not on Christmas Day itself.
 Many television stations rerun Christmas-themed films in the weeks leading up to and including Christmas Day, such as It's A Wonderful Life, Miracle on 34th Street, National Lampoon's Christmas Vacation, The Polar Express, Dr. Seuss' How the Grinch Stole Christmas and various film versions of A Christmas Carol.
 Outdoor activities such as street cricket or swimming are popular ways to spend Christmas Day.
+All Australian television networks carry the Royal Christmas Message on Christmas Day, and the National Basketball League hosts matches on Christmas Day.